 Our businesses make a positive impact through a range of initiatives and engagements.
-During 2016, we have started to measure these impacts by collecting data from companies over which Associated British Foods has full operational control.
-Our results for 2016 are:
+During 2016, we started to measure these by collecting data from companies over which Associated British Foods has full operational control.
+We were proud of the results for 2016 and equally as proud of the aggregated impact measures in 2017.